How to Take Care of a Short-Haired Guinea Pig

 Do you have a short-haired guinea pig?
 You are very lucky if you have this type of rodent companion, as besides being a very intelligent and sweet pet, it needs less looking after than many of their own species.

-Even so, in order to make sure that their health doesn't suffer and it lives a long and happy life in its new home, you must a few guidelines on care, hygiene, food and habitat.
+Even so, in order to make sure that their health doesn't suffer and it lives a long and happy life in its new home, you must follow a few guidelines on care, hygiene, food, and habitat.
 If you have questions about this, read this AnimalWised article to find out everything you need to know about how to care for a short-haired guinea pig.

 The guinea pig as a companion animal

-The guinea pig is a gregarious animal, meaning that in the wild it lives in colonies with several others.
+There are several breeds of guinea pigs with short, straight, and smooth hair, such as the American, the Crested, the Teddy, and the Rex.
+Regardless of the breed and even the length of hair, the guinea pig is a gregarious animal, meaning that in the wild it lives in colonies with several others.
 This translates into the need for companionship and socialization.
 It is better to get two of the same sort, such as two females, so that they don't fight.

 Feeding the guinea pig

 The guinea pig is a 100% herbivorous rodent, so their diet should be based on fruits and vegetables.
 It's hugely important to provide them with feeds in the form of hay, as this will ensure an appropriate intake of fiber.
+Hay also helps with dental health by naturally wearing down their constantly growing teeth.

 When it comes to fruits and vegetables, you will always need to choose those which are richest in vitamin C, since this nutrient is essential for the guinea pig (they can only obtain it through their diet).
 If you choose to feed them with specific guinea pig feed, then it should already contain the recommended amounts of vitamin C.

-To feed a short-haired guinea pig correctly do not forget these points:
+To feed a short-haired guinea pig correctly, do not forget these points:

-• Always have fresh, clean water.
+• Always have fresh, clean water available.

 • Always have fresh and unlimited hay.